 Normal Function

 The SLC19A2 gene provides instructions for making a protein called thiamine transporter 1.
 This protein is located on the surface of cells, where it works to bring vitamin B1 (thiamine) into cells.
 Thiamine helps the body convert carbohydrates into energy, and it is also essential for the functioning of the heart, muscles, and nervous system.
-This vitamin must be obtained from the diet because the body cannot produce thiamine on its own.
+This vitamin must be obtained from food because the body cannot produce thiamine on its own.
 Many different foods contain thiamine, including whole grains, pasta, fortified breads and cereals, lean meats, fish, and beans.

 Health Conditions Related to Genetic Changes